mlochbaum/BQN/doc/depth.md

         ≡ ⟨2,<3,4,5⟩
         ≡ ⟨2,<3,4,<<<5⟩

 As the above expressions suggest, the depth of an array is the maximum of its elements' depths, plus one.
-The base case, a non-array (including a function or modifier), has depth 0.
+The base case, an atom (including a function or modifier), has depth 0.

         ≡'c'
         F←+⋄≡f